SX BetBlog

 [04] Frequently Asked Questions

-What group is Uruguay in at the World Cup 2026?
+How did Uruguay do at the World Cup 2026?

-When does Uruguay play at the World Cup 2026?
+What group was Uruguay in at the World Cup 2026?

-Can I bet on Uruguay on SX Bet?
+Can I still bet on Uruguay on SX Bet?

 Every Uruguayprice on this page comes from a live, two-sided market on the SX Bet exchange.
 The implied probability is that price as a percentage — and because these are real orders rather than a sportsbook's published line, the numbers move as money comes in.